2020s

 Will Paul kept a close watch all day on his opponent, former Western Bulldog Mitch Wallis (far left), while Nathan Dowsett let his hair up

-Matthias Rose on his favourite left foot and Brodie Steele at a break in the rain
+Mattias Rose on his favourite left foot and Brodie Steele at a break in the rain

 Faces in the crowd at the final change: former A Grade Best and Fairest Andrew Jenke, the weary trio of Nick Gooda, recruit Harrison Jones and the returned Corey Rich, and Max Sievers